 Capital assets - Capital assets, which include property, plant equipment and infrastructure assets (e.g., roads, sidewalks and similar items), are reported in the applicable governmental activities column in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$750 and an estimated useful life in excess of one year.
-The Charter Schools capitalize assets with a cost of \$2,000 or more.
 Such assets are recorded at historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition value at the date of donation.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.

-Assets, Liabilities, Deferred Outflows/Inflows, and Net Position/Fund Balance (Continued) -
+Assets, Liabilities, Deferred Outflows/Inflows, and Net Position/Fund Balance (Continued)

 Capital assets (continued) - Land and construction in progress are not depreciated.
-The other property, plant, equipment and infrastructure of the City is depreciated using the straight line method over the following estimated useful lives:
+The other property, plant, equipment and infrastructure of the City is depreciated using the straight-line method over the following estimated useful lives:

 Assets Years

 Buildings 40

 Improvements 5 - 15

-Infrastructure 25 - 40

 Machinery & Equipment 5 - 15

-Equipment & Textbooks-Charter Schools 3 - 5

 Intangibles 3 - 5

+Infrastructure 25 - 40